VERDICTS & SETTLEMENTS

 Conway v ATTRANSCO, Inc., Baltimore City Circuit Court

 Estate of mesothelioma victim awarded $6,500,000 in Philadelphia trial

 David Lanpher was exposed to asbestos products when he served as an electrician’s mate in the Navy.
 In particular, he came into contact insulator boards which contained asbestos while handling numerous engine parts aboard several different Navy ships.
 David unfortunately breathed in asbestos dust which was produced by drilling and cutting the insulator boards.
 He passed away eleven months after being diagnosed with malignant pleural mesothelioma.
-Lead plaintiffs’ attorney Troyce Wolfe along with Demetrios Zacharopoulos fought hard to secure the verdict for David’s estate.
+Lead plaintiffs’ attorney Troyce Wolf along with Demetrios Zacharopoulos fought hard to secure the verdict for David’s estate.

 David Lanpher v.
 Rockwell Automation, Inc. et al., Philadelphia Court of Common Pleas